b1l4l-sec/Emperor_slave_citizen/README.md

 ## Concept

 This game is inspired by the "Emperor and Slave" card game seen in *Kaiji*.
-Two players face off, each with a different set of cards:
+Two players face off, each with a different set of cards Link: https://b212m.github.io/Emperor-slave/

 - **Player 1** has:
   - 1 Emperor 🏛️